shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/create_b0_coil_profiles.rst

     st_sort_dicoms -i ./dicoms -o ./dicoms_sorted

-The command :ref:`cli_reference/cli:from-field-maps` requires the different phase, magnitude, echoes and currents to be separated in different NIfTI files.
+The command ":ref:`st_create_coil_profiles` from-field-maps" requires the different phase, magnitude, echoes and currents to be separated in different NIfTI files.
 A helper script was downloaded with the dataset named: `batch_dicom_to_nifti.sh` that will process each folder of DICOMs into NIfTI files sorted by the folder names of the input.
 This script can be used with other datasets.
 You will need to give executable permission to the script beforehand.